Archives for April 2014

 9. Remove from skillet onto a paper towel covered plate, to absorb excess oil.

-SuperMom Decoded http://supermomdecoded.com/
+SuperMom Decoded https://supermomdecoded.com/